 - A statement as to whether the coverage option provides “minimum essential coverage,” and whether the plan meets the “minimum value” requirements.

 ERISA sets out a number of fiduciary responsibility provisions, which are broad in scope.
 They require a written plan document and set forth broad standards of conduct for plan fiduciaries.
-For more information, see Chapter 13: Fiduciary duties under the Employee Retirement Income Security Act.
+For more information, see Chapter 13: Fiduciary duties.

 Title I of ERISA provides for enforcement, both through criminal penalties and civil lawsuits.
 ERISA generally does not permit jury trials for civil suits and does not permit an award of punitive damages.
 ERISA lawsuits (other than lawsuits seeking a court’s determination regarding entitlement to a benefit) must be brought in federal court rather than state court.
 Lawsuits seeking a benefit entitlement decision that are brought in a state court originally may be “removed” (that is, transferred) to a federal court by the defendants, provided the defendants file for removal on a timely basis.

 The Setting Every Community Up for Retirement Enhancement Act (SECURE Act) raised the penalty for failure to file a Form 5500 from $25 to $250 per day of the failure and increased the maximum from $15,000 to $150,000.
 The SECURE Act also increased penalties for failures relating to annual deferred vested participant registration statements, change of status notifications and withholding notices.
 The penalty increases apply to returns and notices due after December 31, 2019.